microsoft/pi-azure-recipes/02_c2d_messages/readme.md

 ### Preparing your environment

-1. If you haven't already, clone this repo to your computer.
+1. If you haven't already, clone this repo to your computer

 1. Open command prompt or terminal and navigate to *pi-azure-recipes*

 1. In command prompt or terminal type and run ```code 02_c2d```.
 This will open the project folder in VS Code.

 1. Navigate to the Azure Extension by typing **CTRL + SHIFT + A** or by selecting the Azure logo in the left navigation

 1. In the Functions Tab select *create new project*

-1. Choose browse, and select the folder named *data_processing*
+1. Choose browse, and select the folder named *messenger*

+1. Select *Python* for programing language and then select the interpeter path
+    > *Note: Only python version 3.6, 3.7, and 3.8 are supported*

+1. Select *Skip for now* for template

+1. Select *No* for all the prompts in the creation process

-1. This will initialize the function in VS Code
+1. Your function is now initilized in VS Code

 ### Setup IoT Hub